Seljalandsfoss Summer horses

 I was obsessed with this photo for a while.
 I wanted intimate details on the mossy rock while it gets a soaking from a part of Seljalandsfoss Waterfall.
 The main part of the waterfall plummets into the pool in the background.
 The snow and ice is slowly melting as temperatures climb above zero for the afternoon.

-Soon after taking this photo, a large icile from the roof of the cave hit the ground just a few inches from me.
+Soon after taking this photo, a large icicle from the roof of the cave hit the ground just a few inches from me.
 The icicle smashed into a thousand pieces on the frozen ground.
 If the large icicle had hit me, it could have been fatal.
 Admittedly, it is bad luck to be killed by an icicle, but if you hang around under frozen waterfall caves, you are asking for bad luck.

-The path behind Seljalandsfoss can get extremely slippery in the Winter.
+The path behind Seljalandsfoss can get extremely slippery in the winter.
 The waterfall spray is constantly adding more layers of fresh ice.
-I once saw a woman (with poor quality spikes) slip down one of the higher icy banks into the pool at the bottom.
+I once saw a woman (with poor-quality spikes) slip down one of the higher icy banks into the pool at the bottom.
 Although she was not harmed, she was in a state of shock for a while.

 Read about the Dangers at Seljalandsfoss Waterfall.